estherh5/api.crystalprism.io/README.md

   - ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) must be set to the access key for your AWS account
   - ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) must be set to the secret key for your AWS account
   - "S3_BUCKET" must be set to the name of your S3 bucket (e.g., 'crystalprism')
-  - "S3_PHOTO_DIR" must be set to the name of your S3 bucket's folder for photos (e.g., 'photos/')
+  - "S3_PHOTO_DIR" must be set to the name of your S3 bucket's folder for photos (the default is 'photos/')
   - "S3_URL" must be set as the URL for your S3 bucket (e.g., 'https://s3.us-east-2.amazonaws.com/crystalprism/')

 **GET** /api/photos?start=[request_start]&end=[request_end]